feldh/deepfake/README.md

-# Deepfake Generator
+# Deepfake App

 ## Description

-This is a simple mockup page for the interface of a deepfake generator web application.
+This is a simple mockup page for the interface of a deepfake web application.

 ## Preview